influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.13/examples/socket_udf.md

 ### Lifecycle

-Before we write any code lets look at the lifecycle of a socket UDF
+Before we write any code lets look at the lifecycle of a socket UDF:

 1. The UDF process is started, independently from Kapacitor.
 2. The process listens on a unix domain socket.